kengraf/Eeny-redo/README.md

 ---
 ## Create eeny-redo app using AWS CLI
 ### IAM create roles and policies
 AWS CLI requires files for packages, roles, and policies.
-The example here assumes you have cloned this Github repo and are in the proper working directory
+The example here assumes you have cloned this Github repo and are in the proper working directory.

 ```
 # Create role for Lambda function